-I am a Ph.D. student in the Economics Department at U.C.
+I am an economist at the Congressional Budget Office.
+I completed my Ph.D. in economics at U.C.
 Berkeley.
 My research interests are in macroeconomics and public finance.
-I am particularly interested in the effects of monetary and tax policies on markets for capital goods.
+I am particularly interested in the effects of monetary and tax policies on markets for capital goods, housing, and R&D.

 You can contact me at caleb.wroblewski at gmail.com.